 You'll receive a tag to claim your tent during event check-in.

 Tents are assigned on a first come, first served basis.
-Please follow instructions on-site and head to the ball fields to choose an available 4 or 6-person tent.
+Please follow instructions on-site and head to the camping area to choose an available 4 or 6-person tent.

 Can't make it during check-in hours?

 Don't fret!
-Head straight to the camping area in the ball fields.
-We will have a pop-up tent stationed in the middle of the field for after-hours self check-in.
+Head straight to the camping area in the canyon cove just northeast of the parl.
+We will have a pop-up tent stationed there for after-hours self check-in.
 Instructions will be posted so you can get to your tent and settle in.